top of page

 Monocot Systematics and Evolution

 The monocots are a diverse group including some 65,000 species and two of the most species rich plant families (Orchidaceae and Poaceae).
 Nearly all of what we know about monocot genomes is limited to economically important cereals within the grass family.
 While the vast amount genomic data for cereal species is quite valuable, recent work has shown that many genomic features of the grass family including GC content, codon usage, gene copy numbers and the identity and distribution of repetitive elements are distinct.
 Comparative analyses of grass and non-grass chloroplast genomes implicate rapid change in genome structure, substitution rates and codon usage biases occurred within the Poales but sometime before the radiation of major grass lineages at least 55 million years ago.
 An understanding of the processes that generated unique genome characteristics in the grasses will require whole genome comparative analyses including non-grass monocots.
 Moreover, an understanding of ecological and genetic events associate with rapid radiations in monocot history will require resolution of uncertainty in the relationships among major monocot lineages.
-Much of our research is aimed at understanding these processes through phylogenetic analyses of organismal relationships and comparative analyses of gene and genomes across the monocot phylogeny including pineapple, palms, banana, onion, asparagus, agave, yucca, orchids and Acorus, the lineage to all other monocots.
+Much of our research is aimed at understanding these processes through phylogenetic analyses of organismal relationships and comparative analyses of gene and genomes across the monocot phylogeny including pineapple, palms, banana, onion, asparagus, agave, yucca, orchids and Acorus, the sister lineage to all other monocots.

 Image by Adam Bewick